The Warner Infallible Pistol

 Andrew Fyrberg was a firearms designer and manufacturer.
 In the 1880’s he designed a number of revolvers with or for Iver Johnson, and in 1896 began making revolvers and shotguns under his own name.
 He is most famous for his 1891 (filing date) transfer-bar safety design for revolvers (U.S. patent 566,393) which was assigned to Iver Johnson.
 He did business in Worcester, Massachusetts as Andrew Fyrberg & Sons from 1886 to 1902, and established Andrew Fyrberg & Co. in Hopkinton, Massachusetts from 1902 to 1910.
 Sears, Roebuck & Co. bought a part interest in his Worcester company in 1902 and bought him out completely in 1905, moving the factory to Meriden, Connecticut.
 It seems likely that Fyrberg licensed his 1903 top-break revolver design (U.S. patent 735,490) to Warner Arms, as the Warner revolvers appear nearly identical to guns marked Andrew Fyrberg & Co.
 So far as we know, the Infallible is the only self-loading pistol Fyrberg ever designed.

 The A.W.
 Schwarzlose Gesellschaft ended production of its Model 1909 Schwarzlose pistol in 1910 and the remaining stock of the pistols was sold off at wholesale prices.
 Warner bought some of the Schwarzlose pistols and sold them under the auspices of the Kirtland Brothers as early as 1911.
-Eventually he purchased all the remaining parts and the tooling for the Model 1909 and began selling the remaining pistols as the “Warner Schwarzlose” under the auspices of the Warner Arms Corporation as early as 1913.
-He established a factory in Norwich, Connecticut to make guns from the Schwarzlose parts, which were also sold under the name Warner Schwarzlose, but were considerably modified from the German production guns.
-When the Schwarzlose parts began to run out, Warner apparently paid Andrew Fyrberg to design the Infallible pistol to be manufactured by the Warner Arms Corporation.
+As early as 1913, he purchased all remaining stock, parts and tooling for the Model 1909 and began selling Schwarzlose pistols as the “Warner Schwarzlose” under the auspices of the Warner Arms Corporation.
+Warner established a factory in Norwich, Connecticut to make guns from the remaining Schwarzlose parts, which were also sold under the name Warner Schwarzlose, but were considerably modified from the German production guns.
+When Schwarzlose parts began to run out, Warner apparently paid Andrew Fyrberg to design the Infallible pistol to be manufactured by the Warner Arms Corporation.

 The grip frame is nearly identical with that of the 1909 Schwarzlose pistol.
 Warner used left-over Schwarzlose grip plates with a WAC monogram cut into the smooth area at the top.
 The trigger has a dog or cam attached to its rear which, after pushing the connector bar upward, disconnects from it so that a second round cannot be fired until the trigger is released.
 There is no mechanism to prevent the gun from firing when the breech block is out of battery.